kumuluz/kumuluzee-testing/kumuluzee-arquillian-container/README.md

 The method `addLibraries()` must return a list of Strings, each one specifying one dependency in the
 format: `<groupId>:<artifactId>:<version>`.
-When including a KumuluzEE component, the version part can be omitted and the version specified with the `kumuluzVersion` property will be used (latest version by default).
+When including a KumuluzEE component, the version part can be omitted and the version specified with the `kumuluzVersion` property will be used (by default the version is resolved from project's dependencies).
 For example:

 ```java
 public class RequiredDependencyAppender implements MavenDependencyAppender {